arianaberger/apify_scraper_challenge/README.md

 <h2>Instructions</h3>

-Clone this repo
+1. Clone this repo:

 ```bash
 $ git clone git@github.com:arianaberger/apify_scraper_challenge.git
 ```

-Make sure that you have node and npm installed on your computer by checking out <a href='https://nodejs.org/en/download/'>NodeJs</a> or use <a href='https://github.com/nvm-sh/nvm'>nvm</a>
+2. Make sure that you have node and npm installed on your computer by checking out <a href='https://nodejs.org/en/download/'>NodeJs</a> or use <a href='https://github.com/nvm-sh/nvm'>nvm</a>

-Install the Apify CLI:
+3. Install the Apify CLI:

 ```bash
 npm install -g apify-cli
 ```

-Enter the following in your console to run the web crawler.
+4. Enter the following in your console to run the web crawler.
 Event data will be logged in the console and saved to a text file.
 Make sure to delete the 'apify_storage' folder before re-running the crawler.

 ```bash
 npm start